nienkedekker/what.pm/improvements.md

 - Create a new endpoint that, when hit & authenticated, will download the whole database as a JSON?

 ### 21. Analytics & Insights
 - Reading/watching patterns analysis

+# Other
+- Fix TODOs in error-handling.ts
+- Search-form.tsx is too big